Options to deactivate your website subscription.

 Option 1 - Cancel your subscription

-- Under Subscriptions, click your site subscription.
-This will say Website or Commerce, depending on your plan.
+- Under Subscriptions, click one of the following options: Website, Commerce, or Squarespace depending on your subscription or plan.

 - Click Cancel subscription.
-This will say Website or Store, depending on your plan.
+This will be Website or Store, depending on your plan.

-- Select your reason for cancelling your subscription from the drop-down menu, then click Next.
+- Select your reason for canceling your subscription from the drop-down menu, then click Next.

 - Complete the rest of the form to share your experience with Squarespace.
 If you prefer not to answer, click Next.